metio/terraform-provider-k8s/docs/resources/config_koordinator_sh_cluster_colocation_profile_v1alpha1.md

 - `labels` (Map of String) Labels describes the k/v pair that needs to inject into Pod.Labels
 - `namespace_selector` (Attributes) NamespaceSelector decides whether to mutate/validate Pods if the namespace matches the selector.
 Default to the empty LabelSelector, which matches everything. (see [below for nested schema](#nestedatt--spec--namespace_selector))
 - `patch` (Dynamic) Patch indicates patching podTemplate that will be injected to the Pod.
+- `priority_class_name` (String) If specified, the priorityClassName and the priority value defined in PriorityClass will be injected into the Pod.
+The PriorityClassName, priority value in PriorityClassName and KoordinatorPriority will affect the scheduling, preemption and other behaviors of Koordinator system.
+- `qos_class` (String) QoSClass describes the type of Koordinator QoS that the Pod is running.
+The value will be injected into Pod as label koordinator.sh/qosClass.
+Options are LSE/LSR/LS/BE/SYSTEM.
 - `scheduler_name` (String) If specified, the pod will be dispatched by specified scheduler.
 - `selector` (Attributes) Selector decides whether to mutate/validate Pods if the Pod matches the selector.
 Default to the empty LabelSelector, which matches everything. (see [below for nested schema](#nestedatt--spec--selector))